Andrew Howey

 Since 1986, the Giants had slowly crept closer and closer to winning their first NBL championship, with it all culminating this season.
 After missing the playoffs in 1986, Bruce Palmer replaced Les Riddle as coach and turned things around, coming within one game of winning the championship and come 1989, it was all business.
 The team added Cecil Exum and Ray Borner to the team’s frontcourt to backup Scott Fisher (32.1 points and 12.7 rebounds) and Tim Dillon (29.4 points and 10.0 rebounds), who again delivered two of the best statistical seasons in NBL history and Howey added 1.9 points and 1.3 rebounds as the team finished second in the regular season (17-7).

-The League reigning champions the Canberra Cannons, who had defeated the Giants in the previous year’s grand final, finished one win ahead of the Giants (18-6 record) and in first place.
+The reigning NBL champions, the Canberra Cannons—who had defeated the Giants in the previous year’s Grand Final—finished the regular season atop the ladder with an 18–6 record, one win ahead of the Giants.
 After both team’s received a first round bye due to finishing in the top two spots the Cannons defeated the Sydney Kings to reach the Grand Final for the fourth time in seven seasons and North Melbourne went on to eliminate the Perth Wildcats in the semifinals.
 The Giants vs Wildcats series culimnated in the Giants defeating the Wildcats by 55 points win in game 3.
 With the game’s final score reading 165-110 saw the Giants finish with the highest score ever recorded in a NBL postseason game.
 A record which still stands today.
 Howey scored 10 points in the lob-sided victory but would not recieve court time in the Grand Final series.

 The Giants went on to win the 1989 NBL Grand Final by winning both games of the series in convincing fashion.